-How did Steve Harrington become one of the most popular characters on Stranger Things?
+How did Steve Harrington become one of the most beloved characters on Stranger Things?

-For a show built on 1980s tropes, Stranger Things creators The Duffer Brothers actually relied on a more recently popularized storytelling technique to turn preppy high school bully Steve into the show’s fan favorite character: the redemption arc.
+Well, it turns out that for a show built on 1980s tropes, the Duffer Brothers actually relied on a more recently popularized storytelling technique to turn preppy high school bully Steve Harrington into the show’s endearing underdog: the redemption arc.

 As YouTuber Core Ideas explains, the seeds for Steve’s redemption were there from the beginning: